 It's candy for the eyes as well as taste buds, lined with glass jars full of gummies, licorice, pastel malted-milk balls and

 old-fashioned penny candy.

-There's no longer any reason to come for tap beer, but Wisconsin stores can carry the microbrews that don't ship outside the
+There's no longer any reason to come for tap beer, but Wisconsin stores carry many great microbrews that don't ship outside

 Casanova not only has one of the region's best selections of craft beers, it sells them all by the bottle, allowing customers

 to sample a broad selection of porters, stouts and ales.

 "We decided to do it right, so we went crazy,'' says manager Tyrrell Gaffer.

 You can visit Hudson for the beach life, the historic houses or picnics in blufftop parks.
 But get to know it, and you'll

 Getting there: It's half an hour east of the Twin Cities.

 2013 events: Feb.
 1-3, Hot Air Affair.
 Aug.
 16-18, North Hudson Pepper